peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note11>(11)</sup> The "Dice" section used the following sources:

-- Red Blob Games, [**"Probability and Games: Dice Rolls"**](http://www.redblobgames.com/articles/probability/damage-rolls.html) was the main source for the dice-roll distribution.
+- Red Blob Games, [**"Probability and Games: Damage Rolls"**](http://www.redblobgames.com/articles/probability/damage-rolls.html) was the main source for the dice-roll distribution.
 The method `random(N)` in that document corresponds to `RNDINTEXC(N)` in this document.
 - The [**MathWorld article "Dice"**](http://mathworld.wolfram.com/Dice.html) provided the mean of the dice roll distribution.
 - S. Eger, "Stirling's approximation for central extended binomial coefficients", 2014, helped suggest the variance of the dice roll distribution.</small>